CBS Evening News: Douglas Edwards (1948–1962)

-On May 3, 1948, Edwards began anchoring CBS Television News, now a regular 15-minute nightly newscast on the CBS television network, including WCBS-TV.
-It aired every weeknight at 7:30 p.m., and was the first regularly scheduled, network television news program featuring an anchor.
+On May 3, 1948, Douglas Edwards began anchoring CBS Television News, as a regular 15-minute nightly newscast on the CBS television network, including WCBS-TV.
+It aired every weeknight at 7:30 pm, and was the first regularly scheduled, network television news program featuring an anchor.
 (WCBW/WCBS-TV newscasts prior to this time were local television broadcasts seen only in New York City.)
 NBC's offering at the time, NBC Television Newsreel, which premiered in February 1948, was simply film footage with voice narration.

 The network also broadcast a recap of the week's news stories on a Sunday night program titled Newsweek in Review, which was later moved to Saturday and retitled The Week in Review.
-In 1950, the nightly newscast was renamed Douglas Edwards with the News, and in September the following year it became the first news program to be broadcast simultaneously on the East Coast and West Coast through the installation of a new coaxial cable connection.
+In 1950, the nightly newscast was renamed Douglas Edwards with the News, and in September the following year, it became the first news program to be broadcast simultaneously on the East Coast and West Coast through the installation of a new coaxial cable connection.
 That transcontinental link prompted Edwards to start each broadcast with the updated greeting "Good evening everyone, coast to coast."

-On November 30, 1956, the program became the first to use the new technology of videotape to time delay the broadcast (which originated in New York City) for the western United States.
+On November 30, 1956, the program became the first to use the new technology of videotape to time delay the broadcast (which originated in New York City) for the Western United States.